jlschrag/Confidant/README.md

 Confidant is a voice note transcription app, designed to handle multiple input & output directories, sorting by keyword, note aggregation, & conversion to PDF.
 It runs locally, with no data sent to third parties.
-It is fully functional - roughly beta state.
-But, lets be honest - kinda vibe coded. :)

-If `filters` are set for the `text-outputs` in the `config.yaml`, the transcriber will check the first twelve words of a recording for filter keywords and route the resulting transcription files accordingly.
+Currently in an alpha state, and not yet ready for use by the general public.

+# Prerequisites
+1. Python >=3.12
+2. `uv` - a Python package installer (`pip install uv`).
+3. An NVIDIA GPU with CUDA is recommended for hardware acceleration of the transcription process.
+The application will fall back to using the CPU if a compatible GPU is not found.

 # Setup
 1. Clone this repo
+2. Run `uv sync && uv run pre-commit install` from the root directory
-2. Create a `config.yaml` in the root directory with the following structure (example - omit any sections not needed):
+3. Create a `config.yaml` in the root directory with the following structure (omit any sections not needed):

+_Note: If `filters` are set for the `text-outputs` in the `config.yaml`, the transcriber will check the first twelve words of a recording for filter keywords and route the resulting transcription files accordingly._
 ```yaml
 transcription-sets:
   - transcription-set: